nicobrinkkemper/mmc/README.md

 This file needs to have such an export for each theme.

 Any class defined in a theme has to be defined in all the themes.
 Currently only the Theme class is used to keep it simple.
+That means, whenever we add a new theme we also need to add a content file and a css module - or in the very least export a key for it like we did for 6ymm.

 ```ts
 const Theme = useCss('Theme')